lhcb/glossary/glossary/T.md

 [CERN/LHCC-2012-007](http://cds.cern.ch/record/1443882/files/LHCB-TDR-012.pdf).
 For the LHCb Upgrade II the equivalent document is due to be submitted around late 2020.

+## TELL40 {#TELL40}

+Readout Boards in Upgrade 1 based on the Advanced Telecommunication Computer Architecture (ATCA) technology.
+TELL40 operates at 40MHz and replaces the previous system TELL1.

+## TFC: Timing and Fast Control system {#TFC}

+A system responsible for controlling and distributins clock, timing and trigger information, synchronous and asynchronous commands to the entire data readout system, see [LHCb Trigger and Online TDR](https://cds.cern.ch/record/1701361/files/LHCB-TDR-016.pdf).

 ## Tier (Grid) {#Tier}

 Grid sites are split into tiers depending on their resources.
 Tier 1 (i.e. RAL, PIC) and tier 2 sites (mostly universities) store data, the tier 1s in particular storing raw data.
 The tier 3 sites do not store data.
 See [here for details](http://wlcg-public.web.cern.ch/tier-centres).

+## Timepix {#Timepix}

+An application specific integrated circuit (ASIC) used in hybrid pixel detectors and has 256x256 pixels of 55um pitch.
+Timepix3 is based on the Medipix/Timepix family of ASICs, and additionally offers the possibilty to measure the time of arrival of the particle.

 ## TISTOS